jlleongarcia/jlleongarcia/content/blog/r_shiny_docker.md

 url: 'building-r-shiny-apps-container-image-with-docker'
 ---

-# R Shiny Containerized
+## R Shiny Containerized

-One of the technologies that I am happy to have found out in the previous years has been [Docker](https://fossengineer.com/docker-first-steps-guide-for-data-analytics/).
+One of the technologies that I am happy to have found out in the previous years has been Docker.

 > In a nutshell, it avoid the *it works in my computer* moment that we have all experienced.

-By harnessing Docker's containerization capabilities, we can encapsulate our [R Shiny applications](https://fossengineer.com/tags/shiny/) and their dependencies, ensuring consistency and easy portability across various environments.
+With Docker, we can **encapsulate our R Shiny applications** and their dependencies, ensuring consistency and easy portability across various environments.

-But I was wondering how to create [my own containerized R Shiny App](https://fossengineer.com/tags/r-stocks/) and the **R-Stocks** projec presented me the perfect opportunity.
+But I was wondering how to create my own containerized R Shiny App and the **R-Stocks** projec presented me the perfect opportunity.

 ## Building R Shiny Apps in Docker